 Debts must be specifically identified and reasonably estimated to be irrecoverable to qualify for a tax deduction.

 A deduction is allowed for cash donations to approved institutions (defined) made in the basis period for a year of assessment.
 The deduction is limited to 10% of the aggregate income of that company for a year of assessment.

 Fines and penalties

 Taxes on income are generally not deductible, whereas indirect taxes are deductible.

 Business losses can be set off against income from all sources in the current year.
 Utilisation of carried-forward losses is restricted to income from business sources only.
 Utilisation of capital allowance is also restricted to income from the same underlying business source.

-Unutilised losses in a year of assessment can only be carried forward for a maximum period of seven consecutive years of assessment while unabsorbed capital allowance can be carried forward indefinitely.
+Unutilised losses in a year of assessment can only be carried forward for a maximum period of ten consecutive years of assessment while unabsorbed capital allowance can be carried forward indefinitely.
 For dormant companies, the carryforward of business losses and capital allowances is not available for deduction in subsequent years of assessment if the company does not meet the shareholders’ continuity test.

 Currently, there are no provisions to carry back losses to prior years of assessment.

 A Malaysian company can claim a deduction for royalties, management service fees, and interest charges paid to foreign affiliates, provided that these are made at arm’s length and the relevant WHTs, where applicable, have been deducted and remitted to the Malaysian tax authorities.